Charles Napier (Royal Navy officer): French Revolutionary and Napoleonic Wars

-American War and the "Hundred Days"
+War of 1812 and Hundred Days

 After the surrender of Napoleon and his first period of exile in 1814, Napier and his ship were transferred to the coast of North America, where the War of 1812 with the United States was still in progress, now commanded by Vice Admiral Sir Alexander Cochrane.
 In the Chesapeake Bay campaign, he took part in the August expedition up the Potomac River to Alexandria (southeast of the American national capital), Arriving several days after the Burning of Washington and the Battle of Bladensburg under Maj.
 Gen. Robert Ross and Rear Admiral Sir George Cockburn, he was second in command to Captain James Alexander Gordon.
 The British squadron took 10 days to travel 50 mi upriver, with many strandings and damage from a tornado/thunderstorm (after the Washington fires), but on 28 August 1814 before attempting a bombardment, they captured Fort Washington on the north shoreline which was blown up by the Americans prior to the attack.
 The town of Alexandria capitulated with a ransom paid and the shipping there was seized.
 The squadron successfully withdrew downriver with their prizes despite frequent harassing American attacks from the shores downstream.
-During this withdrawal Napier was wounded in the neck.
+During the withdrawal, Napier was wounded in the neck.